Pepe (footballer, born 1983) facts for kids

 Porto

-In May 2004, shortly before the club sealed a treble of the league, cup and UEFA Champions League, Pepe signed for Porto.
+In May 2004, shortly before the club sealed the league and UEFA Champions League, Pepe signed for Porto.

 In his first season, with Spanish coach Víctor Fernández at the helm, Pepe was mostly used as a backup player, playing under veterans Pedro Emanuel, Jorge Costa and utility defender Ricardo Costa.
 However, in the following year, under the guidance of Co Adriaanse, he had a breakthrough season, establishing himself as one of the best defenders in the domestic competition: the Dutchman often chose a 3–4–3 offensive system, with the player often pitched as the only natural stopper.
 Porto eventually won back-to-back leagues and the Taça de Portugal.